Beaches, parks and recreation centers abound on The Beaches of Fort Myers & Sanibel

 Lynn Hall Memorial Park 950 Estero Blvd.
 (239) 229-1610

 Located in the northern section of Estero Island in the Times Square shopping, dining, and entertainment district next to the fishing pier, this county-operated park provides the perfect setting for family outings.
 Picnic tables, restrooms, showers, barbecue grills, and a playground are available to visitors.
-Parking fee is $2 per hour, handicapped accessible.
+Parking is available for an hourly fee, handicapped accessible.

 Matanzas Pass Wilderness Preserve 199 Bay Rd.
 (239) 229-1610